Hazarduari Palace: Secret 1000 Doors into Bengal’s Regal Past

-10 Interesting Facts of Hazarduari Palace, Murshidabad
+Interesting Facts Hazarduari Palace

-After a night halt at Nabadwip we set set off on our road trip to Murshidabad very early in the morning.
+Road Trip through Places of Attraction in West Bengal – After a night halt at Nabadwip we set set off on our road trip to Murshidabad very early in the morning.
 Plan was to spend the entire day sight seeing in Murshidabad.
 Distance of 113km between Nabadwip to Murshidabad was done in 3 hours with one small break in between.

 We were on our 3rd day of road trip through top tourist attractions of West Bengal.

-To be honest the city deserves a two day itinerary to do justice to the several historic places worth visiting.
+Historic Places in Murshidabad – To be honest the city deserves a two day itinerary to do justice to the several historic places worth visiting.
 My research of the place showed the Kathgola Palace, Adinath Jain Temple, forts and Imambaras are all so beautiful.
 But 1000 doors / 1000 duari Hazarduari Palace tops the list!

 Hazarduari Palace Tour